-1. Objectives To develop appropriate mechanisms to coordinate, manage, research and other activities at El Pilar between Belize and Guatemala
+To develop appropriate mechanisms to coordinate, manage, research and other activities at El Pilar between Belize and Guatemala

-- 2. Activities - (a) Short Term

-(i) informal technical exchange as basis for TAT - plan Mesa Redonda III and other exchanges

-(ii) secure a Carta de Intención for general cooperation between the relevant government agencies CONAP - Department of Forestry Department of Archaeology - IDAEH
+- (a) Short Term - (i) informal technical exchange as basis for CoCEP plan Mesa Redonda III and other exchanges - (ii) secure a Carta de Intención for general cooperation between the relevant government agencies CONAP -of Department Forestry

+Institute of Archaeology - IDAEH
-(i) pursuant the Carta de Intención, establish a joint Technical Advisory Team under the jurisdiction of each management entity

-(ii) develop and implement joint management strategy

-- (i) formal agreement for cultural exchange (UNESCO, Embassies) - (ii) prepare appropriate delegation agreement and, if necessary, statutory instrument

-(iii) promote standing joint Technical Advisory Team for cooperative management at EP
+- (b) Medium Term - (i) pursuant the Carta de Intención, establish a joint Technical Advisory Team under the jurisdiction of each management entity - (ii) develop and implement joint management strategy - (c) Long Term - (i) formal agreement for cultural exchange (UNESCO, Embassies) - (ii) prepare appropriate delegation agreement and, if necessary, statutory instrument - (xiii) promote standing joint Technical Advisory Team for cooperative management at El Pilar

+3. International Relations BELIZE

+- (a) The Government, via the Ministry of Foreign Affairs, is the only governmental entity that may sign agreements at the national or political level. - (b) The Institute of Archaeology, National Institute of Culture and History, through the Director of the Institute of Archaeology is the entity that may sign agreements between institutions with regional or international objectives - (c) Protected areas alone may sign letters of understanding with other protected areas at the international level